-In the short-term, it is expected that the Company's Adjusted EBITDA Margins may be negatively impacted by investments related to the above initiatives, the impact of the offboarding of a large customer contract and increased labour costs related to staffing shortages, in addition to the factors set out under the heading "Risks and Uncertainties".
+In the short-term, it is expected that the Company's Adjusted EBITDA Margins may be negatively impacted by investments related to the above initiatives, reductions to the average number of beds serviced or increased labour costs related to staffing shortages, in addition to the factors set out under the heading "Risks and Uncertainties".

-The Company operates in a highly fragmented market and believes there are numerous opportunities to make accretive acquisitions that will enable it to leverage its national footprint and continue to increase its scale and benefit from additional operational synergies.
+The Company operates in a highly fragmented market and believes there are continued opportunities to make accretive acquisitions that will enable it to leverage its national footprint and continue to increase its scale and benefit from additional operational synergies.
 The Company believes this strategy will create significant value for our stakeholders while giving us the ability to offer a compelling, best-in-class service offering to our customers.